 Luxtripper Travel Editor

-I loved watching Trevor McDonald's Indian Train Adventure; here's my take on his amazing journey!
+I greatly enjoyed watching Trevor McDonald's Indian Train Adventure; here's my take on his incredible journey!

 What better place to start your journey than in Mumbai?
 The home of the world-famous Bollywood and the setting for the hit film Slumdog Millionaire, Mumbai is an eclectic mix of India's new-found wealth, sizzling street markets and palm-tree-lined beaches.